 Many devices can be marketed once they pass the tests, but some equipment requires FCC approval, using a process called certification.
 Certification requires an application to the FCC that includes the test results and detailed product information (including the manual).
 Most intentional radiators and a few types of unintentional radiators require certification.

 Devices subject to the equipment rules also must be labeled and include information on their packaging, in a manual, or both.
 The packaging and manual information tells consumers about the FCC authorization, discusses interference and how to correct it, and warns users not to modify the device.
 The label identifies the product so that the FCC can track complaints about interference and verify that the product has gone through the equipment authorization process.
 Labeling requirements vary depending on the type and size of the device, but any device with a screen can use electronic labeling, rather than placing the label on the outside of the device, and very small devices without screens can place the label information in the user manual.
-Even when electronic labeling is allowed, the product or packaging must include some external labeling, such as the FCC logo, to demonstrate compliance with the FCC rules.
+Even when electronic labeling is allowed, the product or packaging must include some external labeling to demonstrate compliance with the FCC rules.
 (This labeling may be removable in some cases.)

 What can be done before a device has completed the FCC equipment authorization process?

 Devices subject to the FCC’s rules cannot be marketed until they have completed testing and, if necessary, been approved by the FCC.
 Marketing includes selling or leasing a device, advertising that a device is available for sale or lease, and importing a device for purpose of selling or leasing it.
 It is possible to market a device without actually selling it.
 In fact, the FCC has fined companies for displaying unauthorized devices at CES.
 These rules apply to all kinds of marketing, including websites, Facebook, Twitter, Instagram and other online media.
 The FCC has not provided any guidance on whether offering a device as a premium on crowdfunding sites constitutes marketing, so there is some risk to doing so.